Hungarian pop: 1950s

 In the late 1950s Éva Mikes rose to fame in Hungary with her characteristic voice and tender style.
 Mikes started her music career at the late 1950s at the studio of the Magyar Rádió.
-She was best known for her lyrical, romantic songs, she scored the first place in the very first Hungarian Top Hit Chart – published in Ifjúsági Magazin (Magazine for the Young People) in 1965 with her song Te szeress legalább.
+She was best known for her lyrical, romantic songs, she scored the first place in the very first Hungarian Top Hit Chart – published in Ifjúsági Magazin (Youth Magazine) in 1965 with her song Te szeress legalább.
 She became also popular in other Eastern European countries, such as the Soviet Union and Poland.
 She also appeared at the Sopot International Song Festival.
 After the local success of beat music classical pop lost popularity, she decided to retire permanently.
 In 1973 – after her daughter's birth – she left the stage and worked as a music teacher.
 Her notable singles include Ahogy mentem az utcán (1961), Ami szívemen a számon (1964), Egy kicsi szerencse (1965), Első szerelem (1965), Engem nem lehet elfelejteni (1965), Esős vasárnap délután (1965) and many more.

 Erzsi Kovács's first major success was with the song Régi óra halkan jár ("The Old Clock Ticks Softly") in 1957, but she already had a platinum record in 1955, with two and a half million of her records sold.
 In 1964 her record company dropped her, and she moved abroad.
 In the next 14 years she sang in Germany, Sweden, and on cruise ships.
 After her return she toured mainly in the countryside.
 She also had several concerts at the Royal Park Stage, the Budapest Concert Hall and the Operetta Theatre in Budapest as well.
 On her album Mosolyogva búcsúzom she sings a Dalida cover Quand S'arrêtent les violons.
 Her singles include Veled is megtörténhet egyszer/Megszerettelek (1960), Szeretlek Budapest/Rejtély (1960), Ha könnyezni látom a két szemed/Bámulom az eget (1962), Szóba sem jöhet más tánc/Kék öböl (1964), Hová tűnt a sok virág/Ki emlékszik rá (1964) and many more.